Mthwakazi: Background

 The word Mthwakazi was derived from the name of Queen MuThwa, the first ruler of Mthwakazi territory.
 The Muthwa pseudo-dynasty survived up to around the 18th century.
 She was the matriarch of the abaThwa, the San people.
 With the arrival of Bantu people, Mthwakazi territory became, increasingly, a center of diverse cultures.
 These local groups maintained their local autonomy, however, boundaries were fluid and intermarriages were common.
 The later arrival of the Nguni peoples, in the late 18th century and early 19th century, saw the intercultural society of Mthwakazi evolving into a sovereign state that was recognized by both neighbouring African states and foreign powers.
-Mthwakazi has a long history of diverse cultures and arts.
+The area has a long history of diverse cultures and arts.
 Imbongi (poets) began poetically describing the wonderful social structure of Mthwakazi with references like uMbuthwa okazi (the great collective union).

 Mzilikazi is said to have marvelled at the great diverse and collective union saying "Saze sabasihle isizwe sakoMthwakazi, uMbuthwa okazi!, undlela zimhlophe!, njenginsimu yamaluba", loosely translated as: "O, how beautiful, great and diverse the union is.
 It is like a garden of flowers".
 Several peace treaties, marking the borders of Mthwakazi, were signed and the new land existed as a nation.
 However, the colonial powers, occupying the eastern neighbouring state at the time (British Mashonaland Protectorate), later disregarded these agreements and invaded Mthwakazi on 3 November 1893.
 Mthwakazi fought a bitter defensive battle at Gadade, Mbembesi, but was overpowered by the enemy which used an arsenal of arms which were technologically more advanced than that of Mthwakazi warriors, hence lost and so began a long period of occupation and rule by conquest.

-Mzilikazi's settlement in southwestern Rhodesia (now Matabeleland, Zimbabwe) can be described as a transformative and strategic occupation, marked by his establishment of a powerful, centralized Ndebele kingdom.
+Mzilikazi's settlement in what is now Matabeleland, Zimbabwe, can be described as a transformative and strategic occupation, marked by his establishment of a powerful, centralized Ndebele kingdom.

 After leading his followers northward during the Mfecane, Mzilikazi arrived in the region around the 1830s.
 His arrival brought military strength, Zulu-influenced tactics, and a hierarchical social organization, which were instrumental in his ability to establish dominance.
 The territory he settled, later called Mthwakazi by the Ndebele, was previously inhabited by groups like the Kalanga and Rozvi, whose societies were impacted by Mzilikazi's expansion.

 Mzilikazi's settlement involved both conquest and incorporation: he subdued local communities but also assimilated many of their people into the Ndebele social structure.
 This assimilation created a multi-ethnic society under Ndebele rule, with a centralized authority that imposed Ndebele language and customs, while allowing for some preservation of local identities within a tributary framework.

 Through this process, Mzilikazi transformed Mthwakazi into a cohesive and influential kingdom.
-His rule brought stability to the area after the disruption of the Mfecane, establishing the Ndebele as a major political and military power in southwestern Rhodesia, which would remain significant until British colonial occupation in the late 19th century.
-Mutapa Kingdom.
+His rule brought stability to the area after the disruption of the Mfecane, establishing the Ndebele as a major political and military power in the region, which would remain significant until British colonial occupation in the late 19th century.